intel/openseismic/docs/_build/html/_sources/index.rst.txt

 #. ``Example3.ipynb``: This notebook will walkthrough how to use Open Seismic by using an example JSON config file.
 #. ``Example4.ipynb``: This notebook allows users to rapidly get started with using Open Seismic by editing a couple of variables in the notebook.

-In the ``demos/`` directory, you will find three demo notebooks.
+In the ``models/demos/`` directory, you will find three demo notebooks.
 Each notebook goes over how to utilize the given models in Open Seismic.

 Local
 ^^^^^
 Users can also choose to locally install Open Seismic outside of a Docker container.
 This option is **not recommended**.

 #.
 Install Intel's Distribution of OpenVINO.
-The required version of OpenVINO is **2020.4.287**.
+The required version of OpenVINO is **2021.2** or greater.
 Documentation for installation can be found `here <https://docs.openvinotoolkit.org/latest/index.html>`_.
 #.
 Execute the following commands in a terminal window:
    .. code-block::